Gpette01/Gpette01CV/README.md

 - **Encryption and Decryption Algorithms**:
   - Implemented Caesar Cipher, Caesar Cipher with 2 Keys, and Transposition Cipher algorithms in Python for secure message encryption and decryption.
-  - Developed a brute-force attack script capable of decrypting messages encrypted with the Caesar Cipher, demonstrating an understanding of both cybersecurity principles and Python programming.
+  - Developed a brute-force attack script capable of decrypting messages encrypted with the previous mentioned algorithms(also supporting nested encryption via reccursion), demonstrating an understanding of both cybersecurity principles and Python programming.

 ### Multithreading and Concurrency Projects(Java and C)
   - **Pthread Library Exploration**